Famous/famous/CONTRIBUTING.md

 ### Testing and Linting

-Travis-ci is integrated into all of our submodules.
+Travis-ci is integrated into all of our submodules to automatically run tests on our codebase.
+All pull requests must pass our tests before they can be merged.
+Currently, the only test we support is a linting test.
 This ensures a consistently styled codebase.
 Before making a pull request, please run our linter locally.
 From the submodule directory, execute

 ```js
 npm install